gumyr/build123d/docs/introductory_examples.rst

 It is also possible to use :class:`~geometry.Vector` addition (and other vector math operations) as seen in the ``l3`` variable.

-The :class:`~build_part.Sweep` method takes any pending faces and sweeps them through the provided path (in this case the path is taken from the pending edges from ``ex14_ln``).
+The :class:`~operations_part.sweep` method takes any pending faces and sweeps them through the provided path (in this case the path is taken from the pending edges from ``ex14_ln``).
-:class:`~build_part.Revolve` requires a single connected wire.
+:class:`~operations_part.revolve` requires a single connected wire.
 The pending faces must lie on the path.

 .. image:: assets/general_ex14.svg